yigitmnf/DSA_210_PROJECT_YIGIT_MANAFI/README.md

 | **Google Calendar** | Exam dates and proximity |
 **Dataset:** 398 rows × 11 features.
 Mood data available for 305 days.

+## Daily Mood Tracking

+I record my emotional data on a daily basis in a notebook, following the recommendation of my psychologist.
+This practice helps me observe patterns in my mood over time and provides structured data for further analysis.

 ## 🔬 Hypotheses

 | ID | Hypothesis |